cinderblockgames/ftp-action/README.md

 - Delete files from destination that do not exist in source.
 - ignoreUnchanged?
   - true
-    - Update files that have been modified in source since they were last modified in destination.
+    - Update files that do not match between source and destination.
     - Upload files from source that do not exist in destination.
   - false
     - Upload all files from source to destination.